WSG23/yosai_intel_dashboard_fresh/docs/secret_management.md

 ## Docker and Cloud Secret Usage

 Secrets can be supplied as Docker secrets when running with Docker Compose.
-Mount files under `/run/secrets` and the application will read them via environment variables.
-For cloud deployments the `SecretManager` supports `env`, `aws`, and `vault` backends.
+The production compose file expects `secrets/db_password.txt` and `secrets/secret_key.txt` which are mounted under `/run/secrets`.
+The application reads these files and exposes them through environment variables.
+For cloud deployments the
+`SecretManager` supports `env`, `aws`, and `vault` backends.
 Set the `SECRET_BACKEND` variable to select the desired provider.